Creating your Research Question

 Word of advice: research a topic you find interesting!
 The easiest part of research is locating the right articles--the hardest part is reading and interpreting the data.
 If you don't find the data interesting, the work will be painful.
 So again: research a topic you find interesting!

-Try breaking your research question down before going to the databases:
+Step 3: Break your research question down before going to the databases:

-- Write down your question in a narrative form and identify the key words for your search.
+- Write down your question in a narrative form and identify the keywords for your search.

 - Think of synonyms for the keywords.

-EXAMPLE: Does psychotherapy reduce the risk of PPD for patients between the ages of 13 and 17?
+Example Question: How does psychotherapy reduce the risk of PPD for patients between the ages of 13 and 17?

 Keywords: psychotherapy, reduce, PPD, ages of 13 and 17